 Call for emergency medical services right away if:

-Your tracheostomy tube falls out and you cannot replace it
+Your tracheostomy tube falls out and you cannot put it back in

-You are having difficulty breathing through your tube
+You are having trouble breathing through your tube

 If you think you have an emergency, call for medical help right away.